Buford, Georgia: Transportation

 Two major interstate highways pass through Buford: Interstate 85 and Interstate 985 both travel through the city in a general northeast–southwest direction.
 Buford is Exit 115 on I-85 and Exit 4 on I-985.
 Georgia State Route 20 travels through Buford in a general northwest–southeast direction.
 U.S. Route 23 travels northeast into Buford before first merging with State Route 20 towards the southeast and then with I-985 towards the northeast.

-The Gwinnett County Transit provides public transportation in Buford and Gwinnett County, and GRTA Xpress operates a Park and Ride in Buford that commutes to Atlanta.
+Ride Gwinnett provides public transportation in Buford and Gwinnett County, and GRTA Xpress operates a Park and Ride in Buford that commutes to Atlanta.

 As late as 1971 the Southern Railway's Piedmont made a southbound stop in Buford on a Washington-Atlanta running passenger run.
 Until 1967 or 1968 the Southern Railway was running an unnamed northbound successor train to its Peach Queen that made a flag stop in Buford.

 The nearest airport is the Gwinnett County Airport in the city of Lawrenceville, a small public airport with a single asphalt runway 14 mi from Buford.
 The closest major airports are Hartsfield–Jackson Atlanta International Airport, which is 48 mi from Buford and Athens Ben Epps Airport, which is 53 mi.